Magento is a modern cloud commerce platform with an open-source ecosystem and

 - DO NOT use an exploit to view data without authorization or cause corruption of data.

 - DO make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.
-Only interact with accounts you own or with explicit permission of the account holder.
+Only interact with accounts you own or with the explicit permission of the account holder.

-- Magento Commerce, Magento Commerce Cloud, Magento Commerce B2B and Magento Open Source.
+- Magento Commerce, Magento Commerce Cloud, Magento Commerce B2B, and Magento Open Source.
 Magento Commerce code will not be provided free of charge to researchers, but Open Source edition is freely available and shares much of the same code as Magento Commerce.
 NOTE: Bugs that impact both Magento Commerce and Magento Open Source (and/or any web properties utilizing Magento Commerce) will only be eligible for a single bounty payment.

 - Magento web properties: magento.com, account.magento.com, enterprise.magento.com, magentocommerce.com, repo.magento.com, developer.magento.com, u.magento.com, imagine.magento.com and magentolive.com.
 NOTE: bugs that impact more than one domain will only be eligible for a single bounty payment.
 Bugs in other Magento sub-domains are NOT eligible for the program, nor are vulnerabilities in 3rd party web applications not developed by Magento.